steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Building+the+examples/Building+the+examples+included+in+the+SDK+Windows.md

 >ⓘ **Note**\
 >You can find the string definition for different Visual Studio Generators in the cmake online documentation (<https://cmake.org/documentation/>)

-- You have to adapt your Windows right access to allow creation of symbolic links for VST 3 plug-ins: [Check HERE!](../Getting+Started/Preparation+on+Windows.md)
+- You have to adapt your Windows right access to allow creation of symbolic links for VST3 plug-ins: [Check HERE!](../../Getting+Started/Preparation+on+Windows.md)
 - Build the plug-in (you can use Visual Studio too):

 ``` text